OlaIpaye/DataCleaning_for_DataCo/README.md

 The initial files contain information on different cars sold by the dealership, inclduing the make of the car, model, fuel type, price sold, order details and customer information.

+**Tools used in this project:**

+- Microsoft Excel, for data cleaning and preparation.
+- Company Datasets, from Datacamp platform.
+- Git, for documenting my process and pushing work to Github.
+- Git Bash command line interface, for cloning the remote repository on my local computer and for creating and accessing folders and images for this project.

 ## Datasets (Before) and (After) Cleaning

 **Steps I took for cleaning the 3 initial datasets:**